HL7/fhir-exchange-routing-ig/input/pages/specification.md.temp.md

 ### Options for constructing the destination's public FHIR service address

-Four models may be used to construct and use the destination's public FHIR service address.
-Three approaches result in a URL, and the third results in a URL that is accompanied by additional metadata to be conveyed in the HTTP header (in an X-Destination parameter).
+For each of the above use below, three models may be used to construct and use the destination's public FHIR service address.
+The first two approaches result in a URL, and the third results in a URL that is accompanied by additional metadata to be conveyed in the HTTP header (in an X-Destination parameter).

-**1. Base URL that reflects the destination's identity,** such as <br/>`fhir.example-destination.com`
+**Base URL that reflects the destination's identity,** such as <br/>`fhir.example-destination.com`

 In this method, the destination uses a public FHIR service base URL that reflects its own identity and, in turn, hides participation of the Inbound Gateway Intermediary it employs.

 The intermediary bases routing on the network IP address at which it receives the request (the IP to which the public URL's DNS record is mapped).

-**2. Intermediary's base URL followed by a path indicating the destination**, such as <br/>
+**Intermediary's base URL followed by a path indicating the destination**, such as <br/>
 `fhir.example-intermediary.com/example-destination`

 In this method, the destination's public FHIR service URL consists of: